gkatsev/rootbeer/README.md

-# json-sass
+# rootbeer

 Streamy module that transforms a JSON stream into scss syntax Sass.

-json-sass converts JSON objects into Sass maps, which are supported in Ruby Sass 3.3 and libsass 2.0.
+rootbeer converts JSON objects into Sass maps, which are supported in Ruby Sass 3.3 and libsass 2.0.

 ```
-npm install json-sass
+npm install rootbeer
 ```

 ## Why?